 When you’re venturing into the unknown, travel insurance is often a good idea.
 On treks like these in remote areas, small mishaps (like sprained ankles or deep cuts) can turn into big costs when the nearest hospital is hours away.
 The extra $50-$100 of travel insurance may save you $1000’s later.

 On the Everest Trek, I specifically used World Nomads due to great reviews from close friends.
 Though I didn’t need to use it, they were responsive to any inquiries, gaining my trust – and my friends that had a staph infection and another who was helicopter lifted out were taken care of fairly by World Nomads.
+Whether you choose the World Nomads Standard or Explorer plan, you’ll have the coverage you

 Beyond prepping with travel insurance, here are a few good tips for safety and health